-If you’re looking for unique places to visit in Dublin, Croke Park is a good place to start.
+If you’re looking for interesting places to visit in Dublin, Croke Park is a good place to start.

 And, although the Aviva Stadium might be the shiny new stadium du jour, the heart and soul of Irish sport lies among the Dublin 3’s narrow roads and terraced houses at Croke Park.